krakend/krakend-documentation/overview/run.md

 Available Commands:
-  audit         Checks the integrity of the config and returns security recommendations. check         Validates that the configuration file is valid. check-plugin  Check the compatibility with the plugin deps. help          Help about any command run           Run the KrakenD server. version       Shows KrakenD version.
+  audit         Checks the integrity of the config and returns security recommendations. check         Validates that the configuration file is valid. help          Help about any command run           Run the KrakenD server. version       Shows KrakenD version.